 Below, we explore five reasons downsizing to a smaller home can be the best plan of action for homeowners holding on to expensive (and expansive) homes they’ve owned for decades.

-Some homeowners will find that by downsizing, they can earn enough to buy a less expensive home in cash, and end up mortgage-free in a new abode.
+Some homeowners will find that by downsizing, they can earn enough to buy a less expensive home in cash and end up mortgage-free in a new abode.
 NAR says this is a very common route for those nearing retirement.
-In 2014, homeowners between ages 55 and 74 who sold their home for a median price of $250,000 went on to purchase a home that was worth a median price of around $235,000.
+In 2016, sellers aged 62 to 70 sold their home for a median price of $258,800 and bought for a median price of $247,000.

-Larger family homes can take up tens of hours a week to keep up and cost more to cool in the summer and heat in the winter.
-Those who raised families will find that the three-story home they needed in the past is impractical now.
-NAR’s data supports this, showing that the median size home purchased by those over the age of 55 was between 1,800 and 1,930 square feet.
-This is a major downsizing from the age group of 35-44 years old, whose median home purchase size was 2,600 square feet.
+Larger family homes can take up several hours each week to keep up, and those who raised families may find that the three-story home they needed in the past is impractical now.
+NAR’s data supports this, showing that the median size home purchased by those over the age of 62 was between 1,800 and 1,900 square feet.
+By comparison, homeowners aged 37 to 51 tended to buy homes that were an average of 2,300 square feet.

-If you’re considering downsizing in 2015, one of our 2,300 local experts can assist you in the sale of your longtime family home.
+If you’re preparing to downsize, one of our 2,500 local experts can assist you in the sale of your longtime family home.
 Reach out today to learn how today’s market conditions favor sellers and to discuss what comes next for you after you sell your home.

 You can also download "The Ultimate Guide to Selling Your Home" to find out everything you've ever wanted to know about the selling process, but didn't know to ask.